 Table 1: Design force of Different Compaction Machines (Nayaranan and Goodchild, 2012)

-With this, the value of the compaction pressure can be obtained and incorporated into the design calculation.
+Using the values from Table 1, the compaction pressure expected from the compacting machine can be calculated and incorporated into the design calculation.

 (1) Ingold, T S (1979): The effects of compaction on retaining walls.
 Geotechnique 29(3), pp 265-283